fullmetalbrackets/website/content/articles/turn-a-static-website-into-a-progressive-web-app.md

 - `"orientation"` determines whether the app is meant to be primarily displayed in portrait, landscape or either mode on a mobile device — you should probably set this to “any” or “natural” until you get a feel for whether or not you like one orientation over the other
 - `"icons"` is an array of the app icons in their various sizes, each for a different size display of mobile device — you want this to be the same image (your app’s icon or logo) just in the specific different sizes

-For the icons, you can just google “PWA icon generator” to find a bunch of tools that let you turn an image into the various sizes needed for a PWA, but I personally prefer [this one](https://tools.crawlink.com/tools/pwa-icon-generator/) since it also generates the manifest code for your icons.
-Note that if **ANY** size of icon is missing, or the incorrect size, it will not be installable.
+For the icons, you can just google “PWA icon generator” to find a bunch of tools that let you turn an image into the various sizes needed for a PWA, but I personally prefer [this one](https://www.simicart.com/manifest-generator.html/) since generates both the correct size icons and the manifest for them.
+Note that if **any** size of icon is missing, or the incorrect size, the site will not be installable as a PWA.

 ### Testing your PWA